sarutlaa/tinitiate-aws-glue/markdown/aws-iam.md

-# AWS Identity and Access Management (IAM)
+# AWS Identity and Access Management

 ## Overview
-* Identity and Access Management, Global service - controls access to AWS and its resources.
+* IAM - Identity and Access Management, Global service - controls access to AWS and its resources.
 * Enables you to manage access to AWS services and resources securely.
 * Using IAM, you can create and manage AWS users and groups, and use permissions to allow and deny their access to AWS resources.